rdsea/bigdataincidentanalytics/REASONING.md

 As already introduced, a Signal is any event that is marked or emitted as important to capture.
 These Signals are later processed by a Flink-based job, therefore there are some necessary bits of information assumed for each one.
 Currently, 2 types of JSON-formatted Signals are supported:

-* Signals represented as logs: any log collected centrally by Fluentd marked as Signal
+* Signals represented as logs: any log collected centrally by Fluentd that has been marked as Signal
-* Signals represented as Prometheus alerts: any defined Prometheus alert
+* Signals represented as Prometheus alerts: any defined Prometheus alert reaching the Reasoner component

  Whether the incoming Signal is parsed from a log or a Prometheus alert depends on the top-level attribute `signalType: "<SIGNAL_TYPE>"` which can be either `LOG` or `PROMETHEUS_ALERT`.